 If you’re reasonably handy with a soldering iron, this might be a job you’re happy to take on yourself, but it can be a little risky.
 Sometimes the damage from the old capacitors can be pretty bad, and may require a more expert hand.

 I can remove your old capacitors, replace them with new ones, and then give your Mac’s logic board a thorough ultrasonic clean to remove any old residue or dust.
-And all this for just $80*.
-Amiga recapping services available too**.
+And all this for just $80 AUD*.
+Amiga recapping services available too for $130 AUD**.

 Recapping enquiry form

-*Basic recapping and clean of Macintosh logic board.
+*$80 AUD includes basic recapping and clean of Macintosh logic board.
 Price includes new capacitors.
-Includes GST.
+Price includes GST.
 Does not include postage costs.
 Does not include diagnostics or repair of any additional faults.
-Some computers may have a significantly larger amount of capacitors to be replaced, and therefore the charge will be greater.
+Some models of computer may have a significantly larger amount of capacitors to be replaced, and therefore the charge will be greater.
 If this is the case, the customer will be advised prior to any work being commenced.